nguyendinhanh1508/DinhAnhPlusPlus/README.md

 # dinhanhplusplus
 Dinh Anh's Programming Language
-This is my first project and I'm trying to make a high-level programming languages Currently, these are the features:
+This is an intepreted, high-level programming language that is still WIP.
+Currently, these are the features:
     + calculate
     + create variable